Boston Terrier

 The Boston Terrier is a breed of dog originating in the United States of America.
-This "American Gentleman" was accepted in 1893 by the American Kennel Club as a non-sporting breed.
-Boston Terriers are small and compact with a short tail and erect ears.
+It was accepted in 1893 by the American Kennel Club as a non-sporting breed.
+The dogs are small and compact, with a short tail and erect ears.

-The Boston Terrier ranked as the 23rd most popular breed in registrations with the American Kennel Club in 2024.
+The Boston Terrier ranked as the 23rd-most registered breed with the American Kennel Club in 2024.